Former Equifax CEO Blames Breach On One Individual Who Failed To Deploy Patch - Slashdot

 Buggy whips are gone, but the need for horsehoe nails remains.

-Ah yes, the blame game (Score:4, Informative)
+Ah yes, the blame game (Score:5, Insightful)

 "It was his fault.
 That's why I sold my company stock when I found out about the breach rather than inform anyone except the other folks in the executive suite."